jplayin/jplayin/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 <details>
-  <summary> Since the world is in the quarantine stage, I decided to take this time focusing on feeding more knowledge to myself.
+  <summary>I am focusing on feeding more knowledge to myself.
 I set a couple of self-challenges in order to push myself more further. </summary>
   <br>
   <ul>
     <li>Avoid over using social media</li>